Skip to product information

 Height: 8.0cm Width: 12.0cm

-In the design of this tea bowl, the first thing that catches your eye is the flowers of the four seasons and the fan surface.
-In Japan, the four seasons are a natural change that has been cherished since ancient times, and in the tea ceremony, it is important to feel each season.
-The flowers depicted on this tea bowl are representative of spring, summer, autumn and winter, and are arranged in a balanced manner, vividly expressing the colors of each season.
-The combination of flowers, such as cherry blossoms in spring, bush clover in summer, autumn leaves in autumn, and plum blossoms in winter, highlights the beauty of the four seasons.
-In particular, the motif of the fan surface enhances the elegance of this work.
-The fan has an auspicious shape called "widening at the end," and has been popular in Japan as a lucky motif since ancient times.
-In this tea bowl, the fan is depicted as dancing in the wind along with the flowers, giving the viewer a sense of light movement.
-The design of the fan pattern as if it is dancing down from the sky gives the tea bowl elegance and dignity.
-In addition, the blurring technique and gold paint are effectively applied, creating a visual effect in which the pattern on the fan surface appears three-dimensional.
-This gives the entire bowl a dynamic design, and from every angle it feels like a beautiful landscape.
-The flowers scattered across the fan surface each have a deep meaning.
+The first thing that catches the eye in this tea bowl's design are the seasonal flowers and the fan.
+The four seasons have been treasured in Japan since ancient times as a symbol of natural change, and embracing each season is also important in the tea ceremony.
+The flowers depicted on this tea bowl are representative of the four seasons, arranged in a balanced manner, vividly expressing the colors of each season.
+The combination of flowers—spring cherry blossoms, summer bush clover, autumn leaves, and winter plum blossoms—highlights the beauty of each season.
+The fan motif, in particular, further enhances the elegance of this piece.
+The fan, with its auspicious shape known as "widening at the end," has long been a beloved auspicious motif in Japan.
+In this tea bowl, the fan is depicted dancing in the wind alongside the flowers, evoking a sense of light movement.
+The fan design, which appears as if it is descending from the sky, lends the bowl elegance and refinement.
+Effective use of shading techniques and gold leaf creates a visual effect that makes the fan pattern appear three-dimensional.
+This gives the entire tea bowl a dynamic design, and it gives the impression of a beautiful landscape unfolding from any angle.
+Each of the flowers and plants scattered across the fan surface has a deep meaning.
 For example, cherry blossoms symbolize the arrival of joy, while pine needles and small flowers represent longevity and prosperity.
-These motifs depicted on the surface of the bowl are not just beautiful, but also have overlapping auspicious meanings, giving the bowl the power to bring good fortune and good luck to the user.
+These motifs painted on the surface of the tea bowl are not just beautiful, but also overlap with auspicious meanings, giving the tea bowl the power to bring good fortune and good luck to the user.

 The history of Makuzu ware and the traditions of the Miyagawa Kosai family